thodurfee/my_repo/z readme.txt

 			you will break the Unix shell editor later

-Instructions:	1) Fill in project details in "~/I Initialization"
+Instructions:	1) Fill in project details in "~/E Setup and Support Code
 			a) "./01 input project details.csv"
 			b) "./02 input project description.txt"
 			c) "./03 input git settings <insert git name>.csv" git name will change if you are using the umn or the personal git account

-		2) Run "./99 initialization wrapper.txt" from inside "./I"
+		2) Run "./99 initialization wrapper.txt" from inside "./E"
+			Do not run from the head directory

 		3) Fill in project details in "~/D Settings"
 			a) "./01 git ignore files.txt" for files not to be in the repository (e.g. big files)
 			b) "./03 committ message.txt" for my committs

+		4) When you want to commit, run the "01 git update.txt" frile from within the head directory